Review Item: ZPacks Hexamid

 There are a number of ultralight shelters which might be interesting to someone considering the Hexamid.
 Additionally, some people will find the combination of a tarp and either a bivy or nest (net tent) effective.
 The shelters I think are more closely related to the Hexamid with bug netting are listed below.

 Gossamer Gear The One: The One has more room to move around and large vestibule which makes it much easier to stay dry in a rain.
 Entry and exit is also easier.
 The One was more expensive at the time I purchased my Hexamid, but now is cheaper.
-The On, requires two poles rather than one, and is harder to get set up with a taut pitch.
+The One, requires two poles rather than one.

 MLD SoloMid or MLD DuoMid + MLD Mid Inner Tent.
 More versatile and much better in harsh weather with more room inside the tarp at nearly twice the weight and expense.
 The solo innernet provides a smaller space than the inside of the Hexamid.
 I don’t have experience with the duo innernet, but expect that it would feel more roomy than the Hexamid sleeping on the diagonal.